iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 3 reviews"/>
 </p>

-> Stats aren't updated on any type of regular basis.
-For examples hospitalizations have shown 2281 for 2 weeks but it's been announced all week they are under 2000.
-Many other examples.<br> :date: __2021-04-24 14:15:01__

 > Need immunization stats too.
 Also where do I report "feeling ok but was in contact with a positive" If the goal is to cut spread YOU NEED THAT OPTION<br> :date: __2021-04-19 14:58:10__